Rainy Sunday forecast — tackle it with these activities - News Break

 Rainy Sunday forecast — tackle it with these activities

-(TANANA, AK) Sunday is set to be rainy in Tanana, according to the National Weather Service, but that doesn’t mean you have to stay inside.
+(TALLADEGA, AL) Sunday is set to be rainy in Talladega, according to the National Weather Service, but that doesn’t mean you have to stay inside.
 Check out these ideas for ways to make the most of it, along with your four-day forecast.

 Catch a movie: Not feeling the need to go all-out?
 A movie or other indoor entertainment can be a great down-day activity, letting you relax and be ready to seize the day when the clouds finally decide to part.

-Along with rain Sunday, here’s the rest of the four-day forecast for Tanana:
+Along with a rainy Sunday, here’s the rest of the four-day forecast for Talladega:

 Sunday, June 13